warpas/warpas.github.io/posts/unfinished/When will you publish the next post?.md

 * the lure of perfectionism
 * long times between posts

-### Quality
+### High quality 🎁 vs Perfectionism 💖

 I’ve decided to publish a post as soon as it’s ready.
 Answering what “ready” means is a bit more tricky.
+Pleasant readability is even more subjective.
+I write the outline in the first sitting.
+At that point I have a relatively good idea if the topic is worthy of a full post.
+Writing itself requires consistency.
+That's already described in the previous sections.
+My current process of quality control after the post is written consists of reading the post 2-3 times after writing it and doing an editing pass after these readings.
+Granted, it relies heavily on my feels.
+But it works for now and I'll improve it along the way.

  Problems I hope to solve:
 * publishing low quality posts
 * keeping perfectionism at bay